2024 is the Year of Financial Data Intelligence

 As fintech continues to evolve, a few things are almost certain:

-The lines between fintechs and banks will blur.
 Ryan Caldwell, Founder and CEO at MX, notes that the future belongs to a new blend of organizations.
 “If you're a fintech and you're trying to scale, you can't just stay a fintech,” he says.
 “And if you're a bank and you're trying to survive, you can't just stay a normal bank.
 There's going to be a new entity that's not like a current bank at all and not like a current fintech at all.
 That will be the winner.”
-Open banking will play an enormous role in this evolution.
+Open Banking will play an enormous role in this evolution.

 At a foundational level, fintech matters because money matters.
 We all rely on money in our lives, and when our experience with money is easier, more intuitive, and more immediate, we end up with an improved quality of life.
 At its best, fintech streamlines and simplifies how we experience money.